OGGM/oggm/docs/practicalities.rst

 afterwards!), and use ``oggm`` if you know which OGGM version you want.

 As an example, here is how we run a given fixed version of OGGM on our own cluster.
-First we pull the image we want to run from docker hub somewhere on your system::
+First we pull the image we want to run from GitHub somewhere on your system::

-    $ singularity pull docker://oggm/oggm:20191122
+    $ singularity pull docker://ghcr.io/oggm/oggm:20211115

 This will store the image in your current directory and needs to be done only once per image.